-1984 anti-Sikh riots: Sajjan Kumar convicted, gets life term
+1984 anti-Sikh riots: Sajjan Kumar will stay in jail for life, to surrender by Dec 31

-New Delhi, Dec 17: The Delhi High Court has convicted Congress leader Sajjan Kumar in the 1984 anti Sikh riots case.
+New Delhi, Dec 17: The Delhi High Court has convicted Congress leader Sajjan Kumar in the 1984 anti-Sikh riots case.
 The HC awarded a life sentence to Kumar.

-The court observed,"in the summer of 1947, during partition, several people were massacred.
+The court observed, "in the summer of 1947, during partition, several people were massacred.
 37 years later Delhi was the witness of a similar tragedy.
 The accused enjoyed political patronage and escaped trial."

 The order was passed while reversing the verdict of the trial court which had acquitted Kumar.

+In the same case, the court upheld the convictions of Congress councillor Balwan Khokhar, retired naval officer Captain Bhagmal, Girdhari Lal and former MLAs Mahender Yadav and Kishan Khokhar.
+They were also convicted for criminal conspiracy to burn down residences of Sikh families and a gurdwara in the area during the riots.

+The court also directed them to surrender by December 31 and not leave the city before that.

-A bench of Justices S Muralidhar and Vinod Goel had on October 29 concluded hearing arguments on the appeals filed by the CBI, riots victims and the convicts, and reserved the judgement.
+A bench of Justices S Muralidhar and Vinod Goel had on October 29 concluded hearing arguments on the appeals filed by the CBI, riots victims, and the convicts, and reserved the judgment.

-Former Congress councillor Balwan Khokhar, retired naval officer Captain Bhagmal, Girdhari Lal and two others were held guilty in the case relating to the murder of five members of a family in Raj Nagar area of Delhi Cantonment on November 1, 1984 after the assassination of then prime minister Indira Gandhi.
+Former Congress councilor Balwan Khokhar, retired naval officer Captain Bhagmal, Girdhari Lal and two others were held guilty in the case relating to the murder of five members of a family in Raj Nagar area of Delhi Cantonment on November 1, 1984, after the assassination of then prime minister Indira Gandhi.

 The trial court had acquitted Sajjan Kumar in the case, but awarded life term to Khokhar, Bhagmal and Lal, and a three-year jail term to two others - former MLA Mahender Yadav and Kishan Khokhar.